tcsoares844/test/README.md

 # Alice

+Alice is front-end application for web and mobile using Zend Framework 2.

 ## SYSTEM REQUIREMENTS

 Alice requires PHP 5.5.0 or later; we recommend using the latest PHP version whenever possible.